What's New?

 can use PHP/ASP to dynamically create the server update script files for the

-URLs which contain parameters to the Web Update Wizard, which then submits
+URLs which contain parameters to the Software Update Wizard, which then submits

 it to your server using http in the normal way.
 Your server can then generate

-the script and return it to the Web Update Wizard for processing.
+the script and return it to the Software Update Wizard for processing.
 The benefit

 is that this lets your server receive and react to information about which